zotero/publications/README.md

 Host name of the API.
 Default: 'api.zotero.org'

-**limit**
-How many items to fetch from the API per batch.
-Please note that ZoteroPublications will retriever all items batch by batch.
-Changing this will only affect performance.
-Default: 100

 **citationStyle**
 Which [Citation style](https://www.zotero.org/styles/) if *useCitationStyle* is enabled, defined which citation style will be used for item rendering.
 Default: '' (none, API decides)

-**include**
-What formats that API should include.
-You probably shouldn't change that.
-Default: ['data'] or ['data', 'citation'] if *alwaysUseCitationStyle* is true

 **storeCitationPreference**
 Whether to store citation preference in local storage.
 If enabled returning users that use "Cite" functionality will have the last-selected citation style preselected.